dbwrush/qperf_cli/README.md

 ### Downloading Compiled Builds

-Pre-compiled builds of **qperformance** are available for:
+Pre-compiled builds of **qperf_cli** are available for:

 - **Windows PCs** (x86, Intel/AMD CPUs)
 - **Linux PCs** (x86, Intel/AMD CPUs)

-You can download the latest version from the [Releases](https://github.com/dbwrush/qperformance/releases) section of this repository.
+You can download the latest version from the [Releases](https://github.com/dbwrush/qperf_cli/releases) section of this repository.

 > **Note:**
 > The vast majority of Windows PCs use Intel or AMD CPUs compatible with this program.
 If you're unsure, try running the Windows build first.